 Cocaine is a psychoactive stimulant that can result in serious health risks, including addiction and overdose.
-In addition to the risk of physical dependence, cocaine can have significant impacts on a person’s mental well-being.
+In addition to the risk of physical dependence, cocaine addiction can have significant impacts on a person’s mental well-being.

 In 2014, more than 1.5 million Americans reported current cocaine abuse.
 If you are concerned that someone you love is addicted to cocaine, treatment is available, but you need to recognize their problem first.
 Identifying cocaine isn’t always easy, especially if your loved one has it carefully stashed away.
 Instead, identifying the signs of cocaine use and abuse may be easier.